 - The application to live on campus next year will open in late January.

-- The leasing trailer is currently located between Kurz Hall and Bettie Johnson Hall.
+To take a tour of a model apartment, visit the leasing center located between Kurz Hall and Bettie Johnson Hall.

 - At this time, UofL has affiliation agreements with the following properties: